Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene

 The BCS-Bose evolution has been studied theoretically~\cite{Nozieres1985, SadeMelo1993} and experimentally~\cite{Zwierlein2005, Lompe2021Science} in the context of $s$-wave ultracold atoms, where single band systems are easily created and interactions are continuously changed.
-Compared to the smooth crossover in $s$-wave systems, interacting fermions with higher angular momentum pairing undergo topological quantum phase transitions (TQPT) when interaction or density are tuned~\cite{Duncan2000, Botelho2005dwave,Botelho2005pwave}.
+Compared to the smooth crossover in $s$-wave systems, interacting fermions with higher angular momentum pairing undergo topological quantum phase transitions (TQPT) when interaction or density are tuned~\cite{Duncan2000, Botelho2005dwave,Botelho2005pwave,SaDeMelo2024}.
 Recent work has suggested that high-$T_c$ cuprates may exhibit such evolution~\cite{Harrison2022}, while another indicates that experimental evidence is absent~\cite{Kivelson-Yu-He-2022}.
-Albeit the experimental success with s-wave systems, observing tunable $p$- or $d$-wave superfluidity in cold-atom experiments has been a challenge~\cite{Jin2003,Gorceix2009, Thywissen2023}, so the advent of twisted graphene structures created an exciting new avenue to study such TQPT in superconductors~\cite{Alicea2023}.
+Albeit the experimental success with $s$-wave systems, observing tunable $p$- or $d$-wave superfluidity in cold-atom experiments has been a challenge~\cite{Jin2003,Gorceix2009, Thywissen2023}, so the advent of twisted graphene structures created an exciting new avenue to study such TQPT in superconductors~\cite{Alicea2023}.

 In particular, recent experiments in MATTG~\cite{Kim2022} found evidence of a phase transition between gapless and gapped superconducting phases, as indicated by a dramatic change from a V-shaped to a U-shaped profile in the tunneling conductance, which measures the density of states (DOS).
-As suggested in the experimental work of the Caltech group~\cite{Kim2022}, a possible explanation for this is the presence of a nodal $d$-wave order parameter in a system with an electron and a hole band.
-Here, we propose a microscopic theory of such electron-hole superconductors and find a similar behavior to that measured in conductance profiles.
+As suggested in the experimental work of the Caltech group~\cite{Kim2022}, a possible explanation for this behavior is the presence of a nodal $d$-wave order parameter in a system with an electron and a hole band, where Andreev reflection spectroscopy could be used to detect the proposed TQPT~\cite{Alicea2023}.
+These recent works~\cite{Kim2022,Alicea2023} have relied on earlier theoretical predictions of TQPT in one-band superconductors and superfluids~\cite{Duncan2000, Botelho2005dwave, Botelho2005pwave}.